attackgoat/screen-13/examples/README.md

 render.encode().with_quality(0.92).record("screenshot.jpg");
 ```

-_NOTE_: When `render` is dropped the graphics hardware will be flushed in order to complete the disk write.
+_NOTE_: When `render` is dropped the graphics hardware will be flushed to complete any disk writes.
 In high-performance situations individual renders should be retained for enough time to allow the graphics hardware to finish.
 See the example code for details on writing a `Screen` implementation which handles this automatically.

 #### Gradients [IN PROGRESS]